thosgood/this-weeks-finds/markdown/week4.md

 I will begin with a couple of small things and then talk about the work of Kapranov and Voevodsky.

-1) Self-organized criticality in Monte Carlo simulated ecosystems, by
+1) "Self-organized criticality in Monte Carlo simulated ecosystems", by
-R. Sole, D. Lopez, M. Ginovart and J. Valls, Phys.
-Lett.
-A172 (1992), p.
+R. Sole, D. Lopez, M. Ginovart and J. Valls, _Phys.
+Lett._ **A172** (1992), p.
 56.

 This is mainly of interest to me thanks to a reference to some earlier work on Conway's game of Life.
 At MIT, Tom Toffoli, Norm Margolus, and